Rotzke/bestbuy/README.md

-# bestbuy
+# Simple BestBuy full data arhiver
-Full data parser for BestBuy API:
+Parsing using BestBuy API complete data on:
 - Categories
 - Stores
 - Products

-Everything downloaded into RAM and converted to CSV files.
+Everything is been downloaded into RAM and converted to CSV files.